-But the fall in Progress shares was less steep than some analysts had expected, pointing to hopes that the deal would be revived in some form.
+Still, the fall in Progress shares was not as severe as some analysts had expected, pointing to hopes that the deal would be revived in some form.

 "I don't actually think it's that terrible a decision," said Jim Hall, chief investment officer at Mawer Investment Management Ltd. "It does seem a bit amateurish to do it at the last minute - it seems like they were panicking.
 But I'm not seeing huge downside.
 The downside would be if they deny everything and don't explain why.
 Then projects wouldn't get built or they take a very long time."

 Petronas and Progress are planning a multibillion-dollar liquefied natural gas plant on Canada's West Coast.
-The Conservative government of Prime Minister Stephen Harper has been highly supportive of such projects as a way to wrest more value of Western Canada's massive gas reserves.
+Harper's Conservative government has been highly supportive of such projects as a way to wrest more value of Western Canada's massive gas reserves.